Every book a beginning

 Already hooked?
 You’ll find the full novel on Amazon—wherever you are in the world.

-You’ll get a free novella, Every Road Leads Back To You—the story that launched my Songs To Stories series.
+You’ll get a free novella, Every Road Leads Back To You — the story that launched my Songs To Stories series, inspired by the music of Taylor Swift.

 It’s heartfelt, healing, and yours to keep.